dinoly/trail/README.md

 ```

 ### followNode
-Does not make the Html element follow the **Mouse Pointer**, add css to move the element how ever you like.
+Does not make the Html element follow the **Mouse Pointer**, add CSS to move the element how ever you like.
 ```js
 Trail.followNode();
 ```

 ### activeArea
-make the Html element follow the **Mouse Pointer** when mouse hover the certain element, set with `area: <class-of-area>`
+make the Html element follow the **Mouse Pointer** when mouse hover a certain element, set with `area: <class-of-area>`
 ```js
 Trail.activeArea();
 ```